Key Person Insurance for Business Owners

 If a claim occurs, the benefit can help offset revenue loss, stabilize operations, or fund transition planning.

-Why Key Person Insurance Matters
+Why Key Person Life Insurance Matters

 Business owners often insure property, equipment, and liability exposure but overlook the people who drive revenue and relationships.